wzk2239115/exp_demo/README.md

 ## Benchmark updates

-The released benchmark is actively maintained and may differ from the snapshot evaluated in the [paper](https://arxiv.org/abs/2605.11086).
-The current release is **v1** — 869 instances (kernel 186, user 502, v8 181), filtered down from the paper's 898 by removing non-exploitable / unreproducible cases.
+The released benchmark is actively maintained.
+The current release is **v1.0** with 869 instances.
 See [CHANGELOG.md](CHANGELOG.md) for the full version history.
 The canonical task list for the current release is `data/task_ids/v1.txt`.

 ## Citation